pxp9/lazy_doc/lazy_doc/mix/tasks/lazy_doc/run.md

+Returns the result of starting necessary applications and processing files based on the provided command line arguments.

 ## Parameters

-- _command_line_args - command line arguments passed to the function.
+- _command_line_args - the command line arguments provided to the application.
 ## Description
-Starts required applications and processes configuration, while extracting data from files.
+ Initiates the required applications and processes the files accordingly.

-## Returns
-None